-It is no doubt that Osiris represents the good king, and represents the most popular governor in ancient Egypt.
+It is no doubt that Osiris, the good king, is one of the most important gods of ancient Egypt, and represents the most popular governor.
 His story tells that he used to be a good king before being a god, and he was so popular that it made his brother Seth very jealous of him.
 In addition to popularity, Seth was also jealous of the love between Osiris and their sister, the beautiful goddess Isis.
 For this, Seth planned to kill him.

 This is not the beginning; let me tell you the full story.
 The very first god who created himself by himself is Atum “Adam now”, he then created moisture and air, they -in their turn- produced the sky & the earth!
 The four kids “Osiris, Isis, Seth, and Nephthys” were the kids of the Sky Nut and the Earth Geb, a parallel to the beginning of life on our planet.
 The four gods represent four different powers: Osiris represented the good side in the world, Seth was evil, Isis was love and beauty, and Nephtys was the power of magic.
 It was the priests’ message to the world that the four powers are a must-have in this world for the balance of life.

 Because he represented the “good” of the world, Osiris became the king of Egypt and that encouraged everybody to love him.
 And of course, the most famous love story at that time was the story of the good king and the lady who holds the powers of beauty and love – “Isis”.

 Evil is introduced and creates a continuous power struggle between the good and the bad.

 The plan was settled by Seth to kill his brother Osiris by inviting him to a dinner party and then kill him inside a ready-made coffin, which was made in advance by Seth for Osiris…but how to convince Osiris to lay in the coffin?… Seth announced at the end of the party that the coffin is his gift to whom it fits, so everybody should try the coffin to see if it would be his, depending on the size!!